 My second entry reads: “It’s my second day in Nepal and I’m loving it”.

-Rod was right…it is a change but it’s so beautiful and the people are so friendly even if I’m yet to understand any of the language.
-I’m having my first lesson this morning so maybe this afternoon I will understand more than Namaste (hello) and ali ali (a little – learnt that off the hotel staff this morning).
+Rod, a friend of mine, was right…picking your entire life up and moving from Australia to Nepal is definitely a change.
+Having the Himalayas in the background smooths things over a little and everybody is so friendly even if I don’t understand much of the local language yet.
+I have my first lesson this morning so maybe I can start to understand a little more than namaste (hello) and ali ali (a little – learnt that off the hotel staff this morning).

 I am staying at the Garden Hotel for the next couple of days and then I will move in with my host family and get to work.
-It turned out that I was on the same flight from Bangkok with the lady I will be staying with so I have already met her and she is wonderful.
+I met my host mother this morning as she was on the same flight from Bangkok with me.
+She seems lovely and has a son and daughter about my age.

-Today I went shopping for my first kurti – traditional dress in Central, West and South Asia.
+Today I went shopping for my first Kurti, the traditional dress in Central, West and South Asia.
 It’s a beautiful light blue, getting made tomorrow by my host mother’s tailor (edit: see image below).

 We went to the “Nepali” section of town to shop, avoiding the tourist section of Thamel.
-It was so amazing…the way cars and bikes and rickshaws dodge each other is just freakish.
-Similarly, the types of things that you can buy from stalls on the side of the street is amazing, everything from fruit and vegetables to kitchenware to earthenware to incense.
-It has to be seen to be believed.
+It’s a sight to behold – the ways cars and bikes and rickshaws dodge each other is mind-blowingly crazy, and the types of things that you can buy from stalls on the side of the street are incredible.
+Everything from fruit and vegetables to kitchenware to earthenware to incense.